neoskop/gatsby-magnolia-bookshelf-example/README.md

-# Example for using Magnolia via GraqhQL with Gatsby
+# Example for using Magnolia via GraphQL with Gatsby

 Demonstrates usage of the `gatsby-source-graphql` plugin.